MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/autoclusterplugin.md

 Note that the patterns are not distinct: they may be overlapping, and usually do not cover all the original rows.
 Some rows may not fall under any pattern.

-**Tips**
+> [!TIP]

-Use [where](./whereoperator.md) and [project](./projectoperator.md) in the input pipe to reduce the data to just what you're interested in.
+> Use [where](./whereoperator.md) and [project](./projectoperator.md) in the input pipe to reduce the data to just what you're interested in.
+>

-When you find an interesting row, you might want to drill into it further by adding its specific values to your `where` filter.
+> When you find an interesting row, you might want to drill into it further by adding its specific values to your `where` filter.

 **Arguments (all optional)**